 (Continually requesting Harry Potter and the Sorcerer’s Stone has to get old.
 Surely a good request for Richard Bauckham’s The Fate of the Dead: Studies on the Jewish and Christian Apocalypses would help spice things up, right?
 Or, maybe a good scholarly French or German title?)

 In any case, if you have access to ILL services at a theological library, you can certainly use those.
 But, don’t discount out of hand either what you can get access to via ILL at your local public library.

 There’s much more to be said on this topic than can be covered in one post.
 But, hopefully, these couple nuggets are helpful, and we’ll definitely explore more next week.

 Meanwhile, take a look around you for libraries (theological and otherwise) where you might be able to find material relevant to your particular interests in biblical studies.
 Go by, take a look, and talk to the staff about the possibilities.

 When have you used a theological library other than one at a school where you were studying or on the faculty?
 What were you able to find?

-What’s something you’ve been able to get over ILL that you never thought you would have been able to find?If you've found this content helpful, take a couple seconds to subscribe.
-While you’re at it, think about joining my students and me in our daily Bible readings this term.
-The readings are short enough to complete in Hebrew or Greek to help keep your languages sharp.
-Or of course, you’re welcome to follow along in a translation too.
+What’s something you’ve been able to get over ILL that you never thought you would have been able to find?If you've found this content helpful, take a couple seconds to subscribe to receive all the new free content and resources I release.
+While you're at it, be sure to grab my free e-book on SBL style and summary of open access International Critical Commentary volumes.